Designing for Global Accessibility: Part 1

 Resources:

-In Part II**of the series, learn about the impact of infrastructure, economics, and device specifications on a globally diverse audience.
+In part two of this series, learn about the impact of infrastructure, economics, and device specifications on a globally diverse audience.
+And in part three, discover how designers and developers can make tactical UX decisions to create universally inclusive apps.